 The jail also has an inmate work program building to house state prisoners who are assigned as part of the Joint State/County Work Program.
 These inmates perform jobs such as building maintenance, grass cutting, construction projects, trash pickup and other duties which save the county tax payers hundreds of thousands of dollars per year.
 These inmates are non-violent offenders classified and approved by MDOC to work as needed.
 Sex offenders are prohibited from this program.

-Tony Rowley, Jail Administrator
+Ike Barnett, Jail Administrator

 Brian Sharp, Asst.
 Jail Administrator

 Pam Howell, Administrative Assistant - Jail